google-research/deduplicate-text-datasets/README.md

 Why do we get new duplicates?
 Consider the following example where we're going to remove all sequences of 4 characters that repeat twice: `e a b c d f g h . e f a b c d g h`.
 Initially the sequence `a b c d` is repeated twice.
 So we remove them both, and are now left with the file `e f g h . e f g h`.
 This file still has duplicates!
 It's not that the first run failed, it's that in doing the first deduplication, we ended up with more (new) duplicates.

 To generate the result of our paper, we ran the deduplicator twice.
-This often cuts the number of duplicates down by over 100,000x, which in pratice means to ~zero for normal datasets or ~a few hundred for massive 100GB+ datasets.
+This often cuts the number of duplicates down by over 100,000x, which in practice means to ~zero for normal datasets or ~a few hundred for massive 100GB+ datasets.

 ## A full end-to-end dataset deduplication example

 Okay so maybe you don't like reading.
-You skpped the entire section above.
+You skipped the entire section above.
 (Honestly I don't blame you.)
 You just want it to run.
 Then just do this

 ```